cloudogu/dogu-development-docs/docs/v3/concepts/multinode-environment_en.md

 Operating CES-MN requires a CSI-compatible storage driver and support for PVC expansion in the cluster.
 In addition, a default storage class is already defined in the cluster, so it does not have to be defined in the PVC.

 A Dogu chart defines the required PVCs and volume mounts itself.
-Unlike V2, a Dogu can use multiple volumes, for example separated for application and database.
+Unlike Dogu API V2, a Dogu can now use multiple volumes, for example separated for application and database.

 ## Networking

-For networking in CES-MN, a CNI-compatible network driver (Container Network Interface) is used.
+For networking in CES-MN, a [CNI](https://github.com/containernetworking/cni)-compatible network driver (Container Network Interface) is used.
-The platform has been successfully tested with Calico and Cilium.
+The platform has been successfully tested with [Calico](https://github.com/projectcalico/calico) and [Cilium](https://github.com/cilium/cilium).
 NetworkPolicies are used to secure the traffic between pods and namespaces.
 To ensure the portability of the platform and to avoid vendor lock-in regarding the CNI driver, only Kubernetes-native NetworkPolicies (`apiVersion: networking.k8s.io/v1`) may be used.
 The use of driver-specific CRDs for network rules should be avoided.